Mounjaro Side Effects

 If you stop taking Mounjaro, your side effects should go away.
 If you plan to stop taking Mounjaro, you should speak to your doctor first.

-If you are worried about how long side effects may last before starting a treatment of Mounjaro, you should speak with your doctor and they will give you personalised advice.
+If you’re worried about how long the side effects of Mounjaro last before starting treatment, you should speak with your doctor and they will give you personalised advice.

 When do Mounjaro side effects start?

-If you experience side effects from your Mounjaro treatment, you will most likely get them when you begin the treatment or when you are increasing your dosage.
+If you experience side effects from your treatment, you’ll most likely get them when you begin the treatment or when you are increasing your dosage.
+Mounjaro side effects can start as quickly as a few hours after your first dose.
+Some people find it helpful to keep a diary or journal to keep track of their symptoms over time.

 Can Mounjaro cause long-term side effects?